jordanvolz/lolpop/docs/src/classification.md

 - The model is checked for biase using a `model_bias_checker`.
 This will compute several bias metrics and log them into a `metrics_tracker`.

-- The model lineage is create and tracked in the `metadata_tracker`.
+- The model lineage is created and tracked in the `metadata_tracker`.

 - A comparison is run between the previous model version and the current model version.
 This comparison determines if the new model version is better than the previous model version on a static dataset.

 - Optionally, if the new model version is better than the previous ones, the workflow can retrain the model using all available data.
-This effectives retrain the model given the configuration of the best experiment on the entire dataset.
+This retrains the model given the configuration of the best experiment on the entire dataset.

 **Model Deployment**: